benabijah/EHR/README.md

 ## 1. Why Diabetes Progresson?
 Diabetes as a chronic disease often progresses if unattended to.
-For any given population, if we can estimate the risks involved at every stage of the progression, as well as identify the various factors that drive these risks, then we can formulate targeted interventions geared toward preventing diabetes progression or delaying the rate of progression.
+For any given population, if we can estimate the risks involved at every stage of the progression -- as well as identify the various factors that drive these risks -- then we can formulate targeted interventions geared toward preventing its progression or, possibly, delaying the rate of progression.

 Motivated by [Li et al., 2024](https://pubmed.ncbi.nlm.nih.gov/39345707/) and